-If you’re having trouble picking the right smart TV, make sure to check out our quiz below.
-By answering a few simple questions, you can find the perfect smart TV for you and your home theater.
-You can take the quiz by clicking the big green button below:
+If you’re having trouble picking the right smart TV, make sure to check out our quiz below:

 Take the quiz

-To help you compare prices, all the smart TVs in this list are 65-inch models.
+To help you compare prices and features, all the smart TVs listed in this article are 65-inch models.
 However, you can also find all the following models in different sizes to suit your needs.

-If you’re the kind of person that likes to be the first in line to use new technologies, the TCL R648 is one of the best TVs with next-generation 8K resolution at a reasonable price.
-With 33 million pixels, this 8K TV can display four times as much detail as a 4K TV, giving you better picture quality.
+If you’re the kind of person that likes to be the first in line to use new technologies, the TCL R648 is one of the best 8K TVs in its price range.
+With 33 million pixels, this ultra-high-definition TV can display four times as much detail as a 4K TV, giving you better picture quality.

 Unlike most smart TVs on this list, the TCL R648 is outfitted with decent-sounding speakers and even a big subwoofer on the back.
 While you might still want to get a soundbar to enhance your audio experience, you don’t need to with this TV.

 For gaming, this smart TV supports VRR, it has a THX Certified Game Mode, and it comes with two HDMI 2.1 ports that are separate from the eARC port.
 And, like the previous TCL TV, the R648 also comes with the Roku interface, and it works with Alexa, Google, and Apple HomeKit smart homes.

 While it is expensive for a non-OLED TV, the Samsung QN90A is one of the brightest TVs you can get, making it perfect for any room.
 Plus, it uses mini-LEDs that are divided into 720 local dimming zones, so you get excellent contrast and deep blacks that rival high-end OLED TVs.